What Are the Types of Dialysis?

 Adjusting to Hemodialysis

 One of the biggest adjustments when starting hemodialysis treatments is following a rigid schedule.
-Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and generally requires anywhere from three times a week (most common schedule) to five treatments a week.
-Indications for increased treatment frequency can be driven by the need for additional fluid removal or for medical conditions that require extensive clearance.
-Each treatment can last for about three to four hours.
+Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and generally requires anywhere from three treatments a week (most common schedule) to five treatments a week.
 For example, a Monday-Wednesday-Friday schedule or a Tuesday-Thursday-Saturday schedule is possible.
-In addition, a morning, afternoon, or evening shift will be dependent upon availability and capacity at the dialysis unit.
-Options for scheduling treatments (including both the frequency and length of treatments) will be discussed prior to initiation of dialysis.
+More frequent treatments might be needed for additional fluid removal and / or waste removal.
+Each treatment can take about three to four hours to complete.
+Options for scheduling treatments (including both the frequency and length of treatments) will be discussed before starting dialysis.

 Peritoneal Dialysis (PD)

-In peritoneal dialysis, a soft tube called a catheter is used to fill the abdominal cavity with a cleansing liquid called dialysate solution.
-The walls of the abdominal cavity are lined with a membrane called the peritoneum, which allows waste products and extra fluid to pass from your blood into the dialysate solution.
-The solution contains a sugar called dextrose that will pull extra fluid into the abdominal cavity.
+In PD, a soft tube called a catheter is used to fill the abdominal cavity with a liquid called dialysate solution.
+The walls of the abdominal cavity are lined with a membrane called the peritoneum, which has many small blood vessels.
+These peritoneal blood vessels act as a filter to allow waste products and extra fluid to move from your blood into the dialysate solution.
+The dialysate solution contains a sugar called dextrose that will pull extra fluid and waste from the body into the abdominal cavity.

-These wastes and fluid then leave the body when the dialysate solution is drained and that used solution is then discarded.
-The process of draining and filling is called an "exchange" and may be done a few or several times each day, depending on the individual patient’s needs.
-Peritoneal dialysis can be performed in the home, usually while the child sleeps, without a health professional present.
+These wastes and fluid then leave the body when the dialysate solution is drained, and the drained fluid is then discarded.
+The process of draining and filling is called an “exchange” or “cycle” and may be done a few or several times each day, depending on the individual patient’s needs.
+Peritoneal dialysis can be performed in the home without a health professional present.
 Training is available under this circumstance.

 Similar to vascular access for hemodialysis, the PD catheter is also surgically placed.
-Ideally, the PD catheter insertion site is fully healed prior to initiation of peritoneal dialysis.
-Once the catheter is fully healed, patients can shower regularly, take baths (as long as exit site and catheter are not submerged), and swim in a private chlorinated or saline pool or the ocean.
-Because of the risk of infection, swimming in public pools, ponds, lakes, and rivers is not allowed.
+Ideally, the PD catheter insertion site is fully healed before the start of peritoneal dialysis.
+Once the catheter is fully healed, patients can shower regularly, take baths (as long as the exit site and catheter are not submerged), and swim in a private chlorinated or saline pool or the ocean.
+Because of the risk of infection, swimming in public pools, ponds, lakes and rivers is not allowed.

 Different types of PD will have different schedules of daily exchanges.
-One form of PD, continuous ambulatory peritoneal dialysis (CAPD), doesn't require a machine but exchanges may be done manually a few times during the day.
-As the word “ambulatory” suggests, the patient can walk around with the dialysate solution in the abdomen.
-Another form of PD, continuous cycler-assisted peritoneal dialysis (CCPD), requires a machine called a cycler to fill and drain the abdomen, usually at night while the patient is asleep.
-CCPD is also sometimes called automated peritoneal dialysis (APD).
+One form of PD, Continuous Ambulatory Peritoneal Dialysis (CAPD), doesn’t require a machine but exchanges may be done manually a few times during the day.
+As the word ambulatory suggests, the patient can walk around with the dialysate solution in the abdomen.
+Another form of PD, Continuous Cycler-Assisted Peritoneal Dialysis (CCPD), requires a machine called a cycler to fill and drain the abdomen, usually at night while the patient is asleep.
+CCPD is also sometimes called Automated Peritoneal Dialysis (APD).
+The type of PD that is chosen for your child is based on a variety of factors, including medical, social and / or mental health-related circumstances.